 Invitation to kick-start workshops - Citizens and stakeholders are in demand!

-The Waterways and Shipping Office Koblenz (WSA Koblenz) as a project partner of the integrated EU LIFE project "LiLa - Living Lahn" creates a development concept for the Lahn by 2025.
+The Waterways and Shipping Office Mosel-Saar-Lahn (WSA Mosel-Saar-Lahn) as a project partner of the integrated EU LIFE project "LiLa - Living Lahn" creates a development concept for the Lahn by 2025.

 What is the future of the Lahn?
 The development concept will answer this.
 It is being developed in dialogue with stakeholders, administrations, citizens and other representatives of the region.
 The dialogue process for the collection of your interests starts in September 2017 with three equally structured workshops: